campbellpryde/test/Test Case Documentation.md

 3. Rule Description: This provides a description of what the rule is testing
 4. Primary Element: The primary element is provided to give the reader an idea of the element that is being tested.
 If more than one element is tested in a rule, such as comparing two values only one of the elements is entered into this field.
 5. TestCase: This field is the test case identifier.
 There may be multiple test cases associated with a given rule and there may also be multiple rules associated with a given test case.
 The name of this column corresponds to the folder containing the test case.
-6. Location: This shows the location of the instance entry point for the test case.
-7.  t=error: If a testcase defines a pass condition this will have a value of false.
+6.  t=error: If a testcase defines a pass condition this will have a value of false.
 If the test case returns an error condition this field will have a value of true.
-8. Test_Case_Description: This describes what the test case is testing for.
+7. Test_Case_Description: This describes what the test case is testing for.

 In addition to the excel spreadsheet, there are a number of directories that contain the individual test cases.
 To open a test case the user should open the xml instance file in the folder that is not a linkbase.
 A listing of the entry points is in included in the excel spreadsheet.
 To open these files the user will need to use a standard XBRL processor.